Top Franchises from the Past Decade

 As pharmacies boomed across the Philippines, Filipino’s consciousness of taking care of their health came at the forefront.
-This gave rise to more accessible healthcare, from dialysis centers such as NephroMed Asia Dialysis Center and MEDLINE Dialysis Center to diagnostic clinics such as Laguna Diagnostics and Qualitech Diagnostic and Medical Services.
+This gave rise to more accessible healthcare, from dialysis centers such as NephroMed Asia Dialysis Center to diagnostic clinics such as Laguna Diagnostics and Qualitech Diagnostic and Medical Services.

 Their development as franchises have made waves in the healthcare industry in the country as more and more patients are able to receive excellent healthcare and efficient treatments that were deemed very expensive in the past.